 And, at Bethel Funerals, because we are a not-for-profit organisation, any of our profits are re-invested back into Humanitarian, Community and Mission work.
 We hope in this way that their funeral leaves a legacy that lives on.

-Yes, in Australia, burial is a more expensive option than creation.
+Yes, in Australia, burial is a more expensive option than cremation.

 Most of the extra expense is for securing the burial plot at a cemetery.
 As cemetery space becomes less available across Australia, the price for burial plots continues to increase.
 After the burial is completed there may be extra costs associated with the plaque or headstone to mark the grave.